juju/docs/src/en/charms-bundles.md

 The `cs` signifies "charm store".

+## Configuring bundles

+Below we present two ways in which existing bundles can be tweaked for your
+environment:

+ * Setting charm constraints in a bundle
+ * Setting charm configuration options in a bundle

-## Setting charm constraints in a bundle
+### Setting charm constraints in a bundle

 To make a bundle as reusable as possible, it's common to set minimum constraints for its associated charms, much like you would when deploying